Bennett Davis Hall

 All students who meet the Satisfactory Academic Progress requirements will be assigned a Satisfactory Academic Progress indicator for the upcoming school year.

-Satisfactory Academic Progress is checked one again, after spring term and determines a students status for two upcoming terms.
+Satisfactory Academic Progress is checked once a year, after spring term and determines a student’s status for the next academic year.

 Satisfactory Academic Progress (SAP) standards include three components:

 Students must achieve a 1.50 minimum cumulative GPA if below 30 credits, and a 2.00 cumulative GPA if the student has earned 31 or more credits.

 Students must maintain a minimum 67% cumulative course completion rate based on cumulative credits attempted and cumulative credits completed.
 All courses with a passing or failing grade will be counted as credits attempted.

 Credits attempted by a student cannot exceed 150% of the credits required as defined by the University’s published length of the specific program.
 For example, for a 2 year degree (60 credits), a student must complete their program within 90 credits.